-Negussie Teffera has over 30 years of experience in the development sector.
-Currently he is the Country Representative Population Media Center International.
-Some of his affiliations includes Head of Foreign Affairs, Justice and Information Bureau in the Office of the Prime Minister with a rank of Vice Minister, and Head of National Office of Population, Federal Democratic Republic of Ethiopia, with a rank of a Minister.
-Dr. Negussie was the Chairman of the National Committee which drafted the National Population Policy of Ethiopia.
+Dr. Negussie has over 30 years of experience in the development sector.
+Currently, he is the Country Representative for Population Media Centre International.
+Some of his affiliations include Head of Foreign Affairs, Justice and Information Bureau in the Office of the Prime Minister with a rank of Vice Minister, and Head of National Office of Population, Federal Democratic Republic of Ethiopia, with a rank of a Minister.
+He was the Chairman of the National Committee which drafted the National Population Policy of Ethiopia.
 He was also the Chairman of the Task Force which developed the first National Population Communication IEC and Advocacy Strategy for Ethiopia.

-Dr. Negussie Teffera a winner of The 2011 African Chairman’s Award for Excellence in Communication Strategy for Social Development has also published several journal articles, and papers and books in Communications.
+A winner of the 2011 African Chairman’s Award for Excellence in Communication Strategy for Social Development.
+Dr. Negussie has also published several journal articles, and papers and books in Communications.

-Negussie holds Ph.D in Communications, MA in Journalism studies from the University of Wales, UK, M.Ed from University College Cardiff, UK. and BA in Political Science and Government from Addis Ababa University.
+Dr. Negussie holds a Ph.D in Communications, an MA degree in Journalism Studies from the University of Wales, UK, a M.Ed degree from the University College Cardiff - UK, and a BA degree in Political Science and Government from Addis Ababa University.

 Wondafrash Temesgen, AC Member

-Wondafrash Temesgen has over 22 years of experience in Economic Development.
-Currently, he is serving as resource mobilization and NGO Coordinator with North Gondor Plan and Economic Development Office.
+Wondafrash has over 22 years of experience in Economic Development.
+Currently, he is serving as Resource Mobilisation and NGO Coordinator with North Gondor Plan and Economic Development Office.

-Wondafrash holds MA in Economics from Universidad De Oriente, Cuba.
+Wondafrash holds an MA degree in Economics from Universidad De Oriente, Cuba.

 Rev. Tseganesh Ayele, AC Member

-Rev. Tseganesh Ayele has over 20 years of experience.
-Currently she is working a the Women's Ministry Director at the Ethiopian Evangelical Church Mekane Yesus (EECMY).
+Rev. Tseganesh has over 20 years of experience.
+Currently, she is working a the Women's Ministry Director at the Ethiopian Evangelical Church Mekane Yesus (EECMY).

-Tseganesh holds BA in International Relation and Global Study from New Generation University, MTH in Applied Theology from Chester College in UK, MLM 2nd Degree in Leadership and Management from EGEST, Addis Ababa and other Advance Diploma Studies.
+Tseganesh holds a BA degree in International Relations and Global Study from New Generation University, MTH degree in Applied Theology from Chester College in UK, MLM 2nd Degree in Leadership and Management from EGEST, Addis Ababa and other Advanced Diploma Studies.

 Agedew Redie, PhD, AC Member

 Agedew Redie has over 25 years of experience.
-He is currently working in Ethiopian Orthodox Tewahedo Chruch Development and Inter-Church Aid Commission Commissioner.
+He is currently working at the Ethiopian Orthodox Tewahedo Church as Development and Inter-Church Aid Commissioner.

-Agedew holds Degree in Comparative Studies Guidance and Psychology, MA Counseling Psychology, M.Ed.
-International Educational Planning and policy studies and PH.D Ed, Psychology.
+Agedew holds degree in Comparative Studies Guidance and Psychology, MA degree Counseling Psychology, M.Ed. degree in International Educational Planning and policy studies, and a PhD Ed. in Psychology.

 Getu Gizaw, AC Member